S$ 206 Find Cheap Flights from Southeast Asia to Middle East

 • How far in advance should I book a flight from Southeast Asia to Middle East?

-To get a below-average price on a flight from Southeast Asia to Middle East, you should book around 2 weeks before departure, which saves you about 8% compared to booking last-minute.
-For the absolute cheapest price, our data suggests you should book 21 weeks before departure.
+To get a below-average price on the flight from Southeast Asia to Middle East, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 19 weeks before departure.

 • How many cities have direct flights to Middle East?